yohannes911/select2/doc/select2.md

 ### Core features ###

-**Statement 1: `select2` is safe in the following manner: the protocol guarantees that one and only one thread is selected at any time.
-Formally:  `not selected[0] or not selected[1]` always holds.**
+**Statement 1: `select2` is safe in the following manner: the protocol guarantees that one and only one thread is selected at any time.** Formally:

+1. At most one thread is selected, ie. `selected[0] and selected[1]` is always false
+2. At least one thread is selected, ie. if a thread is active at any point in time, then either this thread or the other will be selected, ie.: if `active[0] and active[1]` then `selected[0] or selected[1]` will happen.

+Proof:

-Proof: Indirectly assume, that at some point in time both thread is selected.
+**at most one is selected**: Indirectly assume, that at some point in time both thread is selected.
 There are 3 possible cases:

 1. Both thread is token owner
 1. None of the threads is token owner